BA in French Language and Literature, Southern Illinois University

 Brigitte is also the author of several novels, some of which are science-related.
 Her experience in writing has fostered her interest in literary research.

-Master of teaching English & French as a second language, University of Southern Mississippi
+Master of Teaching English & French as a Second or Other Language, University of Southern Mississippi

 BA in Psychology and French, Oakland University